 The token is not user-specific.
 Then click “Get .ADM” link to download policy template with the token embedded.

 The policy contains only one setting – “Use AD Auth” – enable it and distribute to target computers along with Xink Client MSI file.

-IT: How to import Xink GPO Template (.ADM file) - Test OK using Gpupdate /force.
+- IT Pro: Deploy Xink ADM-File via GPO Template (Xink Token ID) - Test OK using Gpupdate /force.